Spaghetti Warehouse: Austin, Texas (closed)

-Columbus, Ohio (closed for repair)
+Columbus, Ohio (Reopening Fall 2023 in New Location)

 The Columbus location was the first Spaghetti Warehouse outside of Texas, and the fifth to open in the chain.
 It opened in April 1978 in an old ice house built in 1891.
 It is the largest in the company at 20,000 square feet and continually exceeds its counterparts in weekly sales.
 Located in the Franklinton area of Columbus, adjacent to its downtown district, it is a landmark in Columbus; many diners believe it to be the only location.
 In addition to the obligatory trolley car, it is home to two confessionals taken from churches in New England, as well as a 1920s German elevator in which patrons may sit for dinner.
 The original steam engine that kept the building cold when it was an ice house is still located in its lobby.
 Another artifact there is the head of a moose killed by former President Theodore Roosevelt, along with its certificate of authenticity.

 On March 18, 2022, the 3-story Spaghetti Warehouse building in Columbus was evacuated after a partial roof collapse.
 The Columbus fire chief reported that the main support of the building's roof, which he described as the roof joist, collapsed.
 No injuries were reported, but the building was closed as unsafe until an inspection could be performed and the structure repaired if possible.
 The building, which has seven dining rooms and seats up to 800 patrons, had been renovated as recently as 2021.

+On April 11, 2023, it was announced that they would be re-opening in a significantly smaller 200 seat location in a 6,000 square foot space on the first floor of the Highpoint on Columbus Commons luxury apartment building.
+This move, places the restaurant in the middle of the Downtown District within several blocks walking distance of the Ohio State House, the State Supreme Court, and multiple theaters, as well as numerous office and apartment buildings.
+This move was cited by the company as allowing them to modernize the dining experience, as well as the menu, while maintaining those aspects that long-time patrons valued most.
+In particular, the trolley car was confirmed as being integrated into the new space, but, as of April 11, no other feature of the original space has been confirmed to be transferring.
+The planned opening for the new location is said to be Fall 2023.